siddhantgoel/flask-filealchemy/README.rst

 Contributions are most welcome!

-Please make sure you have Python 3.4+ and pipenv_ installed.
+Please make sure you have Python 3.4+ installed.

 1. Git clone the repository -
    :code:`git clone https://github.com/siddhantgoel/flask-filealchemy`.

-2. Install the packages required for development - :code:`pipenv install --dev`
+2. Install the packages required for development - :code:`pip install -r requirements.txt` and
+   :code:`pip install -r requirements.dev.txt`.

 3. That's basically it.
 You should now be able to run the test suite - :code:`py.test`.